home > html editors > microsoft publisher

 Using Expression Web to Build Contact Forms

 Microsoft Expression Web is an HTML authoring tool that is part of the Microsoft Expression Suite of software.
-Using Microsoft Expression Web to add an email form to your website is very easy.
-The steps for doing so are outlined below.
+Using Microsoft Expression Web to add an email form to your website is very simple.
+The steps for doing so are outlined in the article below.
 Please note that this tutorial was created using Microsoft Expression Web 2.
 The procedure may vary slightly if you are using a different version.

 2. Open Expression Web